Buying a Home

 Step 3 - Locate the house and Make an Offer

-There are many steps to follow once you locate the house that you wish to purchase.
-As your agent, I will walk you through the Purchase Contract and all other documents required.
-Some may be property specific, for example an HOA Addendum or Lead Based Paint Disclosure .
-I'll help you to determine a fair offer and negotiate any necessary items to help you get the best deal possible.
-Once you have a fully signed contract, I will walk you through the next step.
-There are deadlines to be followed and investigations to be completed before you start moving in and I'll be there every step of the way.
+Once you've located the right house, I'll walk you through the Purchase Contract and all other documents required.
+I'll help you to determine a fair market offer and negotiate any necessary items to help you get the best deal possible.
+Once you have a fully signed contract, I'll guide you through the next steps.

 Step 4 - Inspections